onebeyond/systemic/README.md

 ```

 #### Including components from another system
-You can simplfiy large systems by breaking them up into smaller ones, then including their component definitions into the main system.
+You can simplify large systems by breaking them up into smaller ones, then including their component definitions into the main system.

 ```js
 // db-system.js